google/nearby/README.md

 # Nearby C++ Library

-The repository contains the Nearby project C++ library code.
+The repository contains the Nearby project C++ library source code.
 This is not an officially supported Google product.

 # About the Nearby Project